Aegisthus: In culture

 Homer gives no information about Aegisthus's antecedents.
 We learn from him only that, after the death of Thyestes, Aegisthus ruled as king at Mycenae and took no part in the Trojan expedition.
 While Agamemnon was absent on his expedition against Troy, Aegisthus seduced Clytemnestra, and was so wicked as to offer up thanks to the gods for the success with which his criminal exertions were crowned.
 In order not to be surprised by the return of Agamemnon, he sent out spies, and when Agamemnon came, Aegisthus invited him to a repast at which he had him treacherously murdered.

 In Aeschylus's Oresteia, Aegisthus is a minor figure.
 In the first play, Agamemnon, he appears at the end to claim the throne, after Clytemnestra herself has killed Agamemnon and Cassandra.
 Clytemnestra wields the axe she has used to quell dissent.
 In The Libation Bearers he is killed quickly by Orestes, who then struggles over having to kill his mother.
 Aegisthus is referred to as a "weak lion", plotting the murders but having his lover commit the deeds.
 According to Johanna Leah Braff, he "takes the traditional female role, as one who devises but is passive and does not act."
 Christopher Collard describes him as the foil to Clytemnestra, his brief speech in Agamemnon revealing him to be "cowardly, sly, weak, full of noisy threats - a typical 'tyrant figure' in embryo."

 Aeschylus's portrayal of Aegisthus as a weak, implicitly feminised figure, influenced later writers and artists who often depict him as an effeminate or decadent individual, either manipulating or dominated by the more powerful Clytemnestra.
 He appears in Seneca's Agamemnon, enticing her to murder.
 In Richard Strauss's and Hugo von Hofmannsthal's opera, Elektra his voice is "a decidedly high-pitched tenor, punctuated by irrational upward leaps, that rises to high pitched squeals during his death colloquy with Elektra."
 In the first production he was depicted as "an epicene...with long curly locks and rouged lips, half-cringing, half-posturing seductively."

 An ancient tomb in Mycenae is fancifully known as the "Tomb of Aegisthus".
-It dates from around 1470 BCE.
+It dates from around 1510 BC.